AssanSav/recipesSharing_2.0/README.md

 # README
-Welcome To the Recipes Sharing Data Management System
+## Welcome To the Recipes Sharing Data Management System
 The main purpose of this app is to allow users to share food recipes among them, users can only manipulate records they have created themselves, comment on their own or somebody else's record, send email to others users, browse recipes by categories or find them by servings or names, see all reviews made by a specific user the app has some validations that goes against duplication, their is some meaningful flash messages all over the app for the users best experiences

-* Ruby version '2.6.1'
+## Ruby version '2.6.1'

-* System dependencies
+## System dependencies
-    - gem 'rails', '~> 6.0.2'
+gem 'rails', '~> 6.0.2'
+gem 'puma', '~> 4.1'
+gem 'sass-rails', '>= 6'
+gem 'webpacker', '~> 4.0'
+gem 'turbolinks', '~> 5'
+gem 'jbuilder', '~> 2.7'
+gem 'bootsnap', '>= 1.4.2', require: false

+gem 'omniauth'
+gem 'omniauth-facebook'
+gem 'devise'

+group :development, :test do
+  gem 'sqlite3'
+  gem 'dotenv-rails'
+  gem 'rspec-rails'
+  gem 'pry-rails'
+end

+group :development do
+  gem 'web-console', '>= 3.3.0'
+  gem 'listen', '>= 3.0.5', '< 3.2'
+  gem 'spring'
+  gem 'spring-watcher-listen', '~> 2.0.0'
+end

+gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw, :jruby]

+group :production do
+  gem 'pg'
+end

-* Configuration
+## Configuration
-    - Have Ruby install in your local terminal and use Linux or Mac
+- Have Ruby install in your local environment, use Linux or Mac or windows OS

-* Deployment instructions
+## Deployment instructions
-    1- Fork and clone
+1. Fork and clone
-    2- run bundle install
+2. run bundle install
-    3- run rails server
+3. run rails server
-    4- Go to http://localhost:3000/ on your browser
+4. Go to http://localhost:3000/ on your browser
-    5- Signin using your Facebook account or create a new one
+5. Signin using your Facebook account or create a new one

 * ...
-Authors © 2019 by AssaneSav
+## Authors © 2019 by AssaneSav

 License This project is licensed under the MIT License: